 The most effective method of transmitting information is a face-to-face conversation.

-A working product is a major measure of progress.
+A working product is a substantial measure of progress.

 Sustainable development is encouraged.
 Sponsors, developers, and users must be able to maintain a steady pace as the project progresses.